All new members

-- Members who do not pay their dues for two consecutive months without an arrangement with the Head Instructor will be asked to leave the dojo until such time as they are able to pay.
+- Members who do not pay their dues for two consecutive months without an arrangement with the Head Instructor may be asked to leave the dojo until such time as they are able to pay.

 - Members who have been permitted to return after the first instance of nonpayment are considered on probation and may be asked to leave if further nonpayment issues occur.

 - This policy is subject to change without notice at the sole discretion of the Tohkon Judo Academy Board.